tsnlab/packetvisor/pv_c/README.md

 ## Run examples
 You can use `set_veth.sh` to set veths for testing the application.
-After the script is executed, veth0(10.0.0.4) and veth1(10.0.0.5) are created. veth1 is created in test_namdespace but veth0 in local.
+After the script is executed, veth0(10.0.0.4) and veth1(10.0.0.5) are created. veth1 is created in test_namespace but veth0 in local.

 to test ARP response, execute the following steps:
 1. `sudo set_veth.sh`